sr3d/GithubFinder/README.md

 ## Features

-- Can quickly switch between repos and branches.
+- Switch between repos and branches with ease.
 - Keyboard navigation support with arrow keys.
-- Text files can be previewed inline.
+- Text files can be previewed inline with syntax highlighting (support Ruby, JavaScript, CSS, and HTML) with Textmate-like Twilight theme.
-- Files can be diff-ed directly between revisions (still a bit buggy for large file)
+- Files can be diff-ed directly between revisions (still a bit buggy for large files and across revisions)
 - 100% JS with full cross-domain support.
 The provided proxy.php can proxy any requests to Github and return either JSONP callback, or raw contents.
+- flexible framework to customize and extend the existing functionalities
+- GitHub JS API

 # 10K App